instantlinux/docker-tools/images/open-xchange-appsuite/README.md

           -A oxadmin -c 1 -d jennifer_wu -e jwu@domain.com \
           -g Jennifer -s Wu -l en_US -p password -u jwu -P <admin password>

 UI is available at http://yourhost/appsuite.
-One setting you will probably want to change is com.openexchange.capability.presentation in file etc/documents.properties: Open Xchange has the Text word-processor and Spreadsheet utilities enabled by default, but Presentation remains disabled until you activate this setting.
+There are at least two settings you will probably want to change:

+* com.openexchange.capability.presentation in file etc/documents.properties: Open Xchange has the Text word-processor and Spreadsheet utilities enabled by default, but Presentation remains disabled until you activate this setting.
+* com.openexchange.hazelcast.group.password in file hazelcast.properties: this has a widely-known default value; change it to a random string.

 This repo has complete instructions for
 [building a kubernetes cluster](https://github.com/instantlinux/docker-tools/blob/master/k8s/README.md) where you can deploy [kubernetes.yaml](https://github.com/instantlinux/docker-tools/blob/master/images/open-xchange-appsuite/kubernetes.yaml) with the Makefile or: